cameronepstein/react-twitter/README.md

 ```
 As a user,
+So that I can view a twitter pages following count
+I would like a users following count to be displayed
+---
+As a user,
-So that I can view a twitter pages retweet counts
+So that I can view a twitter pages retweet count
 I would like a graph displaying treweet counts over time
 ```